estiwidder/bold360-mobile-docs-android/docs/advanced-topics/autocomplete/standalone.md

 ## Overview
 The SDK provides a standalone AI autocomplete component, called `BotAutocompleteFragment`.
-This UI component can be located in your fragment, activity, etc, and will automatically connect to a bot AI source, for autocomplete suggestions fetching.
+This UI component can be included in your fragment, activity, etc, and will automatically connect to a bot AI source, for autocomplete suggestions fetching.
 {: .overview }

-The standalone component support self state restoring on device rotation mode changes.
+The standalone component supports self state restoring upon device rotation mode changes.
 Suggestions will not be displayed while the device is on `Landscape mode`.
 Text changes will be registaered and the relevant suggestions will be displayed once the device is back on `Portrait mode`.

 ---